PixsysBE/CakeRelease/README.md

 ## For Cake Release developers: Autobuild

-You can use the --autobuild parameter so Cake Release can create its own release by itself.
-This parameter can also be used if you decide to move your .build and .config folders one level down at your project(.csproj) level.
+Use the --autobuild parameter so Cake Release can create its own release using himself!